orsenthil/senthil.learntosolveit.com-deploy/posts/2004/10/27/linus-on-taking-up-and-working-on-open-source-projects.md

 something half-way useful first, and then others will say "hey, that almost works for me", and they'll get involved in the project.

-And if there is anything I've learnt from Linux, it's that projects have a life of their own, and you should not try to enforce your "vision" too strongly on them.
+And if there is anything I've learnt from {{% wikipedia article="Linux" %}}, it's that projects have a life of their own, and you should not try to enforce your "vision" too strongly on them.
 Most often you're wrong anyway, and if you're not flexible and willing to take input from others (and willing to change